greenh/CJD/README.md

  + Due to parsing behavior, CJD often reports the same syntax error twice.

+ + Certain low-level (i.e., reader) errors cause exceptions that don't report the location of the problem.

-And: the build process is all over the floor, and testing leaves everything to be desired.
-So, aside from all of the above, everything is wonderful.
+And the build process is all over the floor, testing leaves everything to be desired, it doesn't result in world peace and hasn't freed mankind from hunger, disease, or bad guys.
+Or ants (that's _Leiningen's_ job).
+But ignoring all of the foregoing, everything is wonderful!

 ## License